 Thus, Security Center can rapidly update its detection algorithms as attackers release new and increasingly sophisticated exploits.
 This approach helps you keep pace with a fast-moving threat environment.

 Security Center employs advanced security analytics, which go far beyond signature-based approaches.
-Breakthroughs in big data and machine learning technologies are used to evaluate events across the entire cloud fabric – detecting threats that would be impossible to identify using manual approaches and predicting the evolution of attacks.
-These security analytics includes the following.
+Breakthroughs in big data and machine learning technologies are used to evaluate events across the entire cloud fabric.
+Advanced analytics can detect threats that would be impossible to identify through manual approaches and predicting the evolution of attacks.
+These security analytics types are covered in the next sections.

-Researchers also receive threat intelligence information that is shared among major cloud service providers and subscribes to threat intelligence feeds from third parties.
+Researchers also receive threat intelligence information that is shared among major cloud service providers, and they subscribe to threat intelligence feeds from third parties.
 Azure Security Center can use this information to alert you to threats from known bad actors.
 Some examples include:

-Harnessing the Power of Machine Learning - Azure Security Center has access to a vast amount of data about cloud network activity, which can be used to detect threats targeting your Azure deployments.
-For example:
+Harnessing the power of machine learning: Azure Security Center has access to a vast amount of data about cloud network activity, which can be used to detect threats targeting your Azure deployments.

-Brute Force Detections - Machine learning is used to create a historical pattern of remote access attempts, which allows it to detect brute force attacks against SSH, RDP, and SQL ports.
+Brute force detection: Machine learning is used to create a historical pattern of remote access attempts, which allows it to detect brute force attacks against Secure Shell (SSH), Remote Desktop Protocol (RDP), and SQL ports.

-Outbound DDoS and Botnet Detection - A common objective of attacks targeting cloud resources is to use the compute power of these resources to execute other attacks.
+Outbound DDoS and botnet detection: A common objective of attacks that target cloud resources is to use the compute power of these resources to execute other attacks.

-New Behavioral Analytics Servers and VMs - Once a server or virtual machine is compromised, attackers employ a wide variety of techniques to execute malicious code on that system while avoiding detection, ensuring persistence, and obviating security controls.
+New behavioral analytics servers and VMs: After a server or virtual machine is compromised, attackers employ a wide variety of techniques to execute malicious code on that system while avoiding detection, ensuring persistence, and obviating security controls.

-Azure SQL Database Threat Detection - Threat Detection for Azure SQL Database, which identifies anomalous database activities indicating unusual and potentially harmful attempts to access or exploit databases.
+Azure SQL Database Threat Detection: Threat detection for Azure SQL Database, which identifies anomalous database activities that indicate unusual and potentially harmful attempts to access or exploit databases.

 Behavioral analytics is a technique that analyzes and compares data to a collection of known patterns.
 However, these patterns are not simple signatures.
 They are determined through complex machine learning algorithms that are applied to massive datasets.

-In addition, there is correlation with other signals to check for supporting evidence of a widespread campaign.
+In addition, patterns are correlated with other signals to check for supporting evidence of a widespread campaign.
 This correlation helps to identify events that are consistent with established indicators of compromise.

 Some examples include:

 Suspicious process execution: Attackers employ several techniques to execute malicious software without detection.
-For example, an attacker might give malware the same names as legitimate system files but place these files in an alternate location, use a name that is very like a benign file, or mask the file’s true extension.
-Security Center models processes behaviors and monitors process executions to detect outliers such as these.
+For example, an attacker might give malware the same names as legitimate system files but place these files in an alternate location, use a name that is similar to that of a benign file, or mask the file’s true extension.
+Security Center models process behaviors and monitor process executions to detect outliers such as these.

-Lateral movement and internal reconnaissance: To persist in a compromised network and locate/harvest valuable data, attackers often attempt to move laterally from the compromised machine to others within the same network.
+Lateral movement and internal reconnaissance: To persist in a compromised network and locate and harvest valuable data, attackers often attempt to move laterally from the compromised machine to others within the same network.
 Security Center monitors process and login activities to discover attempts to expand an attacker’s foothold within the network, such as remote command execution, network probing, and account enumeration.

-Malicious PowerShell Scripts: PowerShell can be used by attackers to execute malicious code on target virtual machines for a various purposes.
+Malicious PowerShell scripts: PowerShell can be used by attackers to execute malicious code on target virtual machines for various purposes.
 Security Center inspects PowerShell activity for evidence of suspicious activity.

 Outgoing attacks: Attackers often target cloud resources with the goal of using those resources to mount additional attacks.
-Compromised virtual machines, for example, might be used to launch brute force attacks against other virtual machines, send SPAM, or scan open ports and other devices on the Internet.
+Compromised virtual machines, for example, might be used to launch brute force attacks against other virtual machines, send spam, or scan open ports and other devices on the internet.
 By applying machine learning to network traffic, Security Center can detect when outbound network communications exceed the norm.
-When SPAM, Security Center also correlates unusual email traffic with intelligence from Office 365 to determine whether the mail is likely nefarious or the result of a legitimate email campaign.
+When spam is detected, Security Center also correlates unusual email traffic with intelligence from Office 365 to determine whether the mail is likely nefarious or the result of a legitimate email campaign.

-- Inbound RDP/SSH brute force attacks: Your deployments may have busy virtual machines with many logins each day and other virtual machines that have few or any logins.
+- Inbound RDP/SSH brute force attacks: Your deployments might have busy virtual machines with many logins each day and other virtual machines that have few, if any, logins.
 Azure Security Center can determine baseline login activity for these virtual machines and use machine learning to define around the normal login activities.
-If there is any discrepancy with the baseline defined for login related characteristics, then an alert may be generated.
+If there is any discrepancy with the baseline defined for login related characteristics, an alert might be generated.
 Again, machine learning determines what is significant.

 Azure Security Center operates with security research and data science teams throughout the world that continuously monitor for changes in the threat landscape.
 This includes the following initiatives:

-Signal sharing: Insights from security teams across Microsoft’s broad portfolio of cloud and on-premises services, servers, and client endpoint devices are shared and analyzed.
+Signal sharing: Insights from security teams across the broad Microsoft portfolio of cloud and on-premises services, servers, and client endpoint devices are shared and analyzed.

-Microsoft security specialists: Ongoing engagement with teams across Microsoft that work in specialized security fields, like forensics and web attack detection.
+Microsoft security specialists: Ongoing engagement with teams across Microsoft that work in specialized security fields, such as forensics and web attack detection.

-Microsoft Antimalware for Azure is a single-agent solution for applications and tenant environments, designed to run in the background without human intervention.
+Microsoft antimalware for Azure is a single-agent solution for applications and tenant environments, designed to run in the background without human intervention.
 You can deploy protection based on the needs of your application workloads, with either basic secure-by-default or advanced custom configuration, including antimalware monitoring.
-Azure antimalware is a security option for Azure Virtual Machines and is automatically installed on all Azure PaaS virtual machines.
+Azure antimalware is a security option for Azure virtual machines that's automatically installed on all Azure PaaS virtual machines.

-Features of Azure to deploy and enable Microsoft Antimalware for your applications
+Here are the features of Azure that deploy and enable Microsoft antimalware for your applications:

-Malware remediation - automatically takes action on detected malware, such as deleting or quarantining malicious files and cleaning up malicious registry entries.
+Malware remediation: Automatically acts on detected malware, such as deleting or quarantining malicious files and cleaning up malicious registry entries.

-Signature updates - automatically installs the latest protection signatures (virus definitions) to ensure protection is up-to-date on a pre-determined frequency.
+Signature updates: Automatically installs the latest protection signatures (virus definitions) to ensure that protection is up to date on a pre-determined frequency.

-Active protection - reports telemetry metadata about detected threats and suspicious resources to Microsoft Azure to ensure rapid response to the evolving threat landscape, and enabling real-time synchronous signature delivery through the Microsoft Active Protection System (MAPS).
+Active protection: Reports telemetry metadata about detected threats and suspicious resources to Microsoft Azure to ensure rapid response to the evolving threat landscape, enabling real-time synchronous signature delivery through the Microsoft active protection system.

-Exclusions – allows application and service administrators to configure certain files, processes, and drives to exclude them from protection and scanning for performance and/or other reasons.
+Exclusions: Allows application and service administrators to configure certain files, processes, and drives for exclusion from protection and scanning for performance and other reasons.

 Azure SQL Database Threat Detection